fredshonorio/scala-guide/04_syntax.md

 def avg2(a: Double, b:Double) : Double = (a + b) / 2
 ```
 Notice that `return` is optional, the value of the last expression is the
 result of the method.
-Additionally, the last does not need brackets.
+Additionally, the last example does not need brackets.

 Like in Java, Scala methods have access to the objects scope.